siggiskulason/edgex-config-docs/proxy-setup.md

 ### Step 2 - Creating a user

 In order to use the plugin, you first need to [create a consumer](https://docs.konghq.com/hub/kong-inc/oauth2/#create-a-consumer) to associate one or more credentials to.
-The Consumer represents a developer using the upstream service.

-done with
+This is done with

 ```
 $ edgexfoundry.secrets-config proxy adduser --token-type oauth2 --user user123